deftjs/DeftJS5/README.md

 Essential extensions for large-scale web and mobile application development with [Ext JS 5](http://www.sencha.com/products/extjs/).

-Special thanks to Sencha for their support, [Joukou](https://joukou.com/) for sponsoring the Deft JS 5 upgrade, the entire Deft JS team for all your hard work and most of all our awesome community for all your support!

-# Status of Ext JS 5 Support

-All Promise and IoC / Dependency Injection tests are passing against Sencha Ext JS 5 Public Beta and Sencha Cmd 5.0.0.116.

-## Todo

-1. `Deft.mvc.ViewController` is removed from `develop` pending completion of a compatibility layer for `Ext.app.ViewController`.
-This is in progress.
-2. Release notes
-3. Migration guide
-4. Generated API documentation
-5. Wiki documentation
-6. Packaged release (repository access only at present)

 # About

 Deft JS 5 enhances Ext JS 5 with additional building blocks that enable large development teams to rapidly build enterprise scale applications, leveraging best practices and proven patterns discovered by top RIA developers at some of the best consulting firms in the industry.